laneslexicon/lexicon_documentation/docs/dev-guide/build.md

         |--- options
         |
         |--- qslog
-        |
-        |--- tools

-Each subdirectory contains a relatively isolated set of code (except for "docs" and "help") and often has a separate test program and associated build files.
+Each subdirectory contains a relatively isolated set of code and often has a separate test program and associated build files.

 A brief description of each directory: